 11 June: 10:30 – 16:30 One Day Seminar (attendance optional) 10:30-16:30.
 Location: Centre for Commercial Law Studies, Lincoln’s Inn Field.

-This module is compulsory for students undertaking the Postgraduate Diploma International Dispute Resolution - Arbitration at Queen Mary University of London.
+If you are undertaking the Postgraduate Diploma International Dispute Resolution - Arbitration at Queen Mary University of London, this module is compulsory for you.

 It is also open to LLM students at Queen Mary University of London as well as external participants.